 Verification of requirements is via the CTA database "View Course Progress", and "View Training Record" buttons/menu items to ensure all appropriate flight scenarios contain completion dates.
 If, in the discretion of the Chief Flight Instructor, Assistant Chief Flight Instructor, or Check Instructor (if available), there is doubt as to the validity of data, the Progress Check will be discontinued.
 The student may be given credit for all elements and data observed as correct.
 Progress Checks will have 3 possible outcomes: Pass, Fail, or Incomplete.
-The Chief Flight Instructor, Assistant Chief Flight Instructor, or Check Instructor (if available) is required to conduct (as a minimum) the 3 Stage Checks in this course (see "Progress Checks" section).
+The Chief Flight Instructor, Assistant Chief Flight Instructor, or Check Instructor (if available) is required to conduct the 3 required Progress Checks in this course (see Remarks in section 2).